 OFFERED IN THREE CITIES:

-The Institute for New Teachers is a must-attend workshop for the teacher new to teaching.
+The Institute for New Teachers is a must-attend workshop for the teacher new to teaching or just new to the world of the independent school.
 In addition to the educational component, there is also an experiential one -- each participant presents a videotaped lesson that is critiqued by peers and the experienced faculty.
 Past participants have rated this as one of their best learning and growing experiences.
 Please note that registrations must be received at least 5 days prior to the start date of the institute.
 View a sample institute schedule here.

 PAST PARTICIPANT COMMENTS

 - I learned how to really be prepared to identify myself and my style as a preparatory measure for the classroom.
 I think it will help me maintain quality in a way I hadn't considered before.
 Improv is valuable, but so is preparation!

 - This is THE workshop to go to as a new teacher!
 It is not to be missed!
 You will learn so much about yourself as a teacher and leave with a renewed sense of enthusiasm!

 - This conference helped me understand the culture of independent schools.
 As a former public school teacher, it was helpful to learn some of the differences between the two.